Changing your PHP version, modules, settings and functions

 What is a PHP extension?

 A PHP extension, as its name suggests, extends the PHP language with more functions.
-For example, the gmagick extension - link opens in a new window provides a range of PHP functions relating to image manipulation.
+For example, the gmagick extension - external link opens in a new window provides a range of PHP functions relating to image manipulation.
 If you attempt to use any of these functions without activating this extension then your pages will return an internal server error.

-For example, Magento has a list of required PHP Extensions - link opens in a new window listed including DOM, and soap, which may not be enabled by default.
+For example, Magento has a list of required PHP Extensions - external link opens in a new window listed including DOM, and soap, which may not be enabled by default.

 Enabling and disabling a module/extension